pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 ### <a id="connect-interrupt"></a>Connection interruptions

-If the log stream connection is interrupted for any reason, such as a network error, a notification will appear after the most recent log message, and the page will attempt to reconnect to the log stream.
-If reconnection fails, an error message is displayed at the top of the page, and you can click the **Refresh** button at the upper-right of the page to try to reconnect manually.
+If the log stream connection is interrupted for any reason, such as a network error, a notification appears after the most recent log entry, and the page attempts to reconnect to the log stream.
+If reconnection fails, an error message displays at the top of the page, and you can click the **Refresh** button at the upper-right of the page to attempt to reconnect.